-BAKU, AZERBAIJAN (25 June 2019) — The Asian Development Bank (ADB) has approved a new 5-year Country Partnership Strategy (CPS) for Azerbaijan that lays out ADB’s support for the country’s goal of achieving a more diversified, resilient, inclusive, and sustainable economy.
+BAKU, AZERBAIJAN (25 June 2019) — The Asian Development Bank (ADB) has generally endorsed a new 5-year Country Partnership Strategy (CPS) for Azerbaijan that lays out ADB’s support for the country’s goal of achieving a more diversified, resilient, inclusive, and sustainable economy.

 Azerbaijan has undergone a significant economic transformation since it gained independence in 1991.
 Fuelled by oil revenues, the country rose to middle-income status in 2009 and has dramatically reduced poverty and strengthened human capital.
 However, the oil price shock in 2014 devalued the currency, increased public debt, negatively affected the financial sector, and slowed the country’s economy, with growth contracting by 3.1% in 2016.
 The government has implemented significant reforms to expand growth in other areas of the economy and has prioritized economic diversification to boost inclusive and sustainable growth in the country and achieve high-income status after 2025.

 ADB’s new CPS, operational from 2019–2023, will focus on three strategic priorities to support Azerbaijan: boosting private sector development, raising public sector efficiency, as well as improving infrastructure and strengthening human capital.

 “Our new country partnership strategy enables ADB to respond to Azerbaijan’s needs at this important juncture in its development,” said ADB Country Director for Azerbaijan Mr. Nariman Mannapbekov.
 “The new strategy will increase support to the private sector, provide more focus on human capital development, scale up knowledge work, and enable innovative financing solutions.”